merc1er/assault-cube-multicheat/README.md

 ## Building

-With Python 3.11+ installed on Windows, install the dependencies with:
+With Python 3.11+ installed on Windows, install [pyMeow], then install the dependencies
+with:

 ```powershell
 pip install -r requirements.txt